-Trigger warning for topics of sexual language.
+Trigger warning for topics of sexual assault.

 In discussions about military trauma, an oversimplified, distinct division is often made between combat trauma and sexual trauma, with the former usually associated with men and the latter with women.
 However, the reality is far more complex: combat and sexual trauma are not confined to gender expectations but are experiences that can shape any service member’s reality.